 freediving, you can focus on the photography training.
 And if you just

-Boy are we jazzed about being able to offer this workshop trip, and Galen is equally excited to be attending this first-of-its-kind training, and meeting everyone.
+Boy are we jazzed about being able to offer this workshop trip, and Galen is equally excited to be attending this first-of-its-kind training (in March 2020), and meeting everyone.

 Offering underwater photography training specific to snorkelers has been a long term goal of ours, and in our experience learning shallow freediving is one of the most useful skills for improving a snorkeler's underwater photography.
 And when we mentioned the idea to our trip partner Ben, he was already thinking about a similar idea and put in a lot of thought and work to make this happen.

 Fortunately he knew two extremely experienced educators who will be on this trip with you.
 Gill McDonald, a professional underwater photography educator, and Emma Farrell, a world renowned freediving instructor.
 Both of these talented women are very excited to work with snorkelers to help them expand their skills.